RinkiyaKeDad/personal-website/README.md

 ## Deployed at: https://arshsharma.netlify.com/

 ### How to customize it as per your need:
 Below are detailed instructions on how to customize this to your taste in case you're new to this.
 I'd love to see your variations and feature them here so feel free to send them to me.
-Also all suggestions are welcomed.
-In case you liked this or end up using it I ask nothing, but a mention or a star on the repo would be nice for sure :)
+Also all suggestions are welcomed. :)
 #### Guide to customizing to your need:

+##### 0. Setting up the environment
+The site was made using create-react-app, so clone the repo and open it in your favorite code editor.
+Run `npm install` to download all dependencies.
+Run `npm start` to start the project locally on your machine.

 ##### 1. Changing the landing page colors:
 Go to src/components/BackgroundNew/style.css